All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Because of its Cathedral, Orvieto is strictly associated with Italian Gothic architecture, but some of its early churches show other styles.
 S. Giovenale is a Romanesque church (XIth century) built in a commanding position.
 Its bell tower was most likely a watchtower from which the inhabitants could be forewarned of enemies approaching the town.

 The bell tower of Abbazia dei SS.
-Severo e Martirio (south of the rock) has a Romanesque bell tower (XIIth century) typical of Lombardy (a similar tower can be seen in page three).
+Severo e Martirio (south of the rock) has a Romanesque bell tower (XIIth century) typical of Lombardy (a similar tower can be seen in page three and at Amelia, another town of Umbria not far from Orvieto).
+The church is much older; see an elaborate IXth century marble relief now at Museo dell'Opera del Duomo.

 In the XIIIth century an aqueduct was built to provide Orvieto with water and chronicles indicate that the town had several fountains.
 The aqueduct however was built at too low a level (it did not rest on arches); the complex system which made the water rise to the level of the town wore out and in the XVIth century it was completely abandoned and the fountains were replaced by wells (e.g. Pozzo di S. Patrizio and others).

-S. Francesco: (left) faēade; (right) portal (the image used as background for this page shows a detail of the portal of S. Agostino, another large church of the same period)
+S. Francesco: (left) façade; (right) portal (the image used as background for this page shows a detail of the portal of S. Agostino, another large church of the same period; Franciscans, Dominicans and Augustinians built their churches in different parts of the town, similar to what occurred at Spoleto)

 S. Francesco was built in 1240-1266.
 Its size indicates the importance acquired by the order founded in 1209 by St. Francis of Assisi.
 The portal was decorated with a pink stone from Mt.
 Subasio, the mountain of Assisi, which characterizes many churches of that town.

-In 1273 the solemn funerals of Henri of Almain were held in this church.
-The English knight was assassinated in Viterbo.
+The solemn funerals of Henri of Almain were held in this church.
+The English knight was assassinated in Viterbo in March 1271.
 The ceremony was attended by Pope Gregory X and by King Edward I of England and his wife Eleanor of Castile who were on their way home from the Holy Land.

 S. Domenico: (left) southern transept; (right) portal from S. Spirito degli Armeni